-The day before the colonoscopy, you may be asked to drink a bowel preparation.
-This is a flavoured powder that is mixed with water.
-It causes diarrhoea to empty the bowel.
+The day before the colonoscopy, you may be asked to prepare by drinking a flavoured powder that is mixed with water.
+This causes diarrhoea to empty the bowel.
 It's best to do the bowel preparation at home.

 The area around the anus may become irritated from diarrhoea.
 Showering, and using moist wipes instead of toilet paper, may ease this discomfort.